kiba/Writings/fac/chp26_ninja_and_terrorism.md

 However, Earth has key advantages in certain area, such as the internet and jet engines.
 We still haven't built a supersonic jet yet.

-Currently, we're trading dusts away for sample of their technology, if inferior.
+Currently, we're trading dusts away for sample of their technologies.

 I heard we're on the verge of negotiating an actual trade agreement with the Earthlings.